 –Stop exercise if you feel fatigued; don’t exercise to exhaustion

-–Avoid lying supine (on your back) after your 1st trimester
+–Avoid lying supine (on your back) for long periods of time after your 1st trimester

 –Avoid doing oblique exercise, side stretching, or spine extension past 1st trimester; it can contribute to overstretching abdominal muscles

 –Avoid moderate to maximal contractions of the adductor muscles (inner thighs) due to softening of the pubic symphysis joint

 –Avoid using a spa, sauna, or any heat therapy

 –Avoid any movements that could result in falling or injuring your joints